JJ/granada-off/text/geekery.md

 >And I know this because we were the origin of that technology through a contract between them and our university.

-But algorithms do not a high visual impact, although they have have all kind of other impacts when your company is the target of the prediction.
+But algorithms do not a high visual impact, although they have all kind of other impacts when your company is the target of the prediction.
 Maybe the best is to be in one of the cafés around it at coffee time, around 10-11 AM, and listen to their geek conversation or just watch their demeanor, which is probably similar to every other tech company in the world except for the fact that they go outside to have a coffee.
 Try to make out who are the executives, who are the commercial, who man customer supports, and who is in the basement manhandling the computers that make everything work or programming them.

 And, while you are at it, you might see the signs for one such "Spiral startups", in another glass building, right by its side.
 You might even be able to watch it from outside the shuttered spaces, because it closed a while ago, signaling the onset of the bursting of the coworking bubble in Granada.
 [Spiral Startups](https://www.linkedin.com/company/spiral-startups) was, at one point in time, one of almost a couple of dozen coworking spaces in Granada.
 If you are not familiar with the concept, a coworking office is just an open space that provides a desk area, connectivity and amenities to freelancers and startup companies.
 During the crisis, they were a convenient and cheap alternative to either staying at your parents, renting real office space or crashing at a café.
 For less than 50€ a month, you could have your very own office to receive customers and interact with fellow entrepreneurs.